LukeGrahamLandry/franca/devlog.md

+## (Jun 23)

+- oops, i was doing signed instead of unsigned division. now tetris and snake work all the way.

 ## (Jun 22)

 - problem when bidirectional is disconnected in the parent because it gets the new_false_wire which can then gave multiple defs.